valentinapbm/Assesstment-Backend/README.md

 * configuration: cors, dotenv, express & morgan
 * token and encryption: bcryptjs & jsonwebtoken.
  ##
-For making the requests is necessary a tool like postman, insonmia, etc.
+For making the requests is necessary a tool like postman.

 ## Install ⚙️
 → Clone this repository to run the API with the following command: